jfcagustin/A03/README.md

 # A03

+# To use GIT and GitHub, you need an IDE, such as WebStorm, to code in.
+Once downloading GIT and setting up GitHub, you need to create a repository on GitHub.
+After creating it, you must clone that repository on your local machine.
+Afterwards, you link your GitHub account to your IDE.
+Once everything is connected, you should be able to make commit changes to your files and either push or pull content to and from GitHub and your local machine.

 # GIT - A software that allows for tracking of changes in any file, for the most part code, and coordinates changes on the files/code among several people.

 # GITHUB - A company that not only is a repository for GIT, but one that is easily accessible.
 It is collaborative, accessible through your browser, and for the most part used for hosting code.